Sumboard

 April 5, 2026

-Recharts vs Victory: Which React Charting Library for Your Dashboard?
+Recharts vs Victory: React Charting Library Comparison

 Recharts dominates with 9M+ weekly downloads.
 Victory offers React Native support.
 Here's how to pick the right one for production dashboards.

-Recharts vs Victory: Which React Charting Library for Your Dashboard?
+Recharts vs Victory: React Charting Library Comparison

 The npm stats tell an interesting story: Recharts pulls 9 million weekly downloads while Victory sits at around 300,000.
 That's a 30x difference.